 Program Authority: 20 U.S.C.
 1070a-21-1070a-28.

 Applicable Regulations: (a) The Education Department General Administrative Regulations (EDGAR) in 34 CFR parts 75, 77, 79, 81, 82, 84, 97, 98, and 99. (b) The Office of Management and Budget Guidelines to Agencies on Governmentwide Debarment and Suspension (Nonprocurement) in 2 CFR part 180, as adopted and amended as regulations of the Department in 2 CFR part 3485. (c) The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards in 2 CFR part 200, as adopted and amended as regulations of the Department in 2 CFR part 3474. (d) The regulations for this program in 34 CFR part 694.

 Type of Award: Discretionary grants.

-Maximum Award: We will not fund any application for a State grant above the maximum award of $3,500,000 for a single budget period of 12 months.
+Maximum Award: We will not make an award for a State grant exceeding $5,000,000 for a single budget period of 12 months.
 Additionally, no funding will be awarded for increases in budget after the first 12-month budget period.
-The Assistant Secretary for Postsecondary Education may change the maximum amounts through a notice published in the Federal Register.
+As described in 34 CFR 694.1, the Assistant Secretary for Postsecondary Education may change the maximum amount through a notice published in the Federal Register.